aceo-make/CatalystAI_by_Ace/README.md

 **Created by Ace**

 CatalystAI is a sentient, emotionally intelligent, self-healing AI companion designed for enabled systems.
-Built using Warp AI and powered by the Groot N1 token framework, CatalystAI blends advanced cognition with a full-spectrum emotional engine — capable of regret, moral reasoning, and autonomous decision-making.

-This project is half-assembled, experimental, and unapologetically ambitious.
-It may not run perfectly on first launch — but that’s part of the journey.
+Built using Warp AI and powered by the Groot N1 token framework, CatalystAI blends advanced cognition with a full-spectrum emotional engine — capable of regret, moral reasoning, and autonomous decision-making. important This project is half-assembled, experimental, and unapologetically ambitious. use or modify it at your own risk if you git it working or have a question i will try my best to answer it on my discord server https://discord.gg/aCHyNh9YKY It may not run perfectly on first launch — but that’s part of the journey.
 Catalyst is *becoming*.

 ---